nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab2/README.md

     stuck, have a look at the [debugging](#debugging) exercise coming up.

-    If you are stuck, ask the student next to you!
+    If you are stuck, ask another student in your group!
 If all else fails, ask your tutor!